igrmk/juicv/README.md

    while `\Subject` is written to `dc:description`.
    What the fuck?!
 Or could it just be a documentation bug?

-6. There isn’t a proper package manager for LaTeX that can reliably reproduce the build environment.
+6. There isn't a proper package manager for LaTeX that can reliably reproduce the build environment.
-   To address this, I vendored all the packages I could.
+   Vendoring doesn't fully solve the problem either, as some packages are OS- and architecture-specific.
-   However, some are OS- and architecture-specific, so they still need to be installed for the build process.
+   These still need to be installed during the build process.
+   The final decision was simply not to care much about it.

 7. I had to revert to Inter font version 3.19, even though it is 3 years old and the current version is 4.1.